-How to transfer PS4 games and save data to PS5
+You can transfer PS4 games and save data to PS5.
+Here's how!

 Before you start playing those PS5 games on your shiny new PS5 console, you might want to play some of your backward compatible games first.
-The PS5 supports thousands of PS4 games through backward compatibility, but given its limited 825GB internal SSD you can run out of storage space quick.
-We'll walk through transferring your digital games and save data through a wireless network and with an external HDD so you can get to gaming.
+The PS5 supports thousands of PS4 games through backward compatibility, but given its limited 825GB internal SSD, it's easy to run o ut of storage space.
+We'll walk you through transferring digital games and saving data through a wireless network with an external HDD so you can start gaming.

 Products used in this guide

-- Transfer: WD Elements 2TB External Hard Drive ($58 at Amazon)
+- Transfer: WD Elements 2TB External Hard Drive

 How to transfer PS4 games and save data to PS5